-For the purpose of this policy, the use of the internet will include associated internet-enabled technologies such as emails, video calls, video messaging, instant messaging, webinar applications or conferencing applications.
+For the purpose of this policy, the use of the internet will include associated internet-enabled technologies such as, cloud based systems (such as MS 365, MIS, Safeguarding, Remote learning platforms), emails, video calls, video messaging, instant messaging, webinar applications or conferencing applications.

-- Internet and email use is integral to the effective delivery of services provided by the School.
-Nothing in this policy should be read as restricting the proper use of email, Internet or associated technologies for School purposes. - Limited personal use of the School's Internet is permitted subject to these principles and guidance notes. - Personal use of the Internet is only permitted in your own time (e.g. before or after work and during your lunchtime) and limited to browser-based activities. - Any personal use must not, in any way, distract staff from the effective performance of their duties.
-Improper or inappropriate personal use of the School's email, Internet and associated systems may result in disciplinary action. - Users are not allowed use of the School's email system for personal communication. - If you feel you may have accidentally breached this policy, you should contact your line manager immediately, or, in their absence, a more senior manager who will record this information.
-See Unacceptable Use Section 5. - The School reserves the right to maintain and review usage logs of the school IT services including the internet and associated internet-enabled technologies including emails, video calls, video messaging, instant messaging, webinar applications or conferencing applications and email use.
+• Internet and email use is integral to the effective delivery of services provided by the School.
+Nothing in this policy should be read as restricting the proper use of email, Internet or associated technologies for School purposes.

+- Limited personal use of the School's Internet is permitted subject to these principles and guidance notes. - Personal use of the Internet is only permitted in your own time (e.g. before or after work and during your lunchtime) and limited to browser-based activities. - Any personal use must not, in any way, distract staff from the effective performance of their duties.
+Improper or inappropriate personal use of the School's email, Internet and associated systems may result in disciplinary action. - Users are not allowed use of the School's email system for personal communication. - If you feel you may have accidentally breached this policy, you should contact your line manager immediately, or, in their absence, a more senior manager who will address the situation.
+See Unacceptable Use - Section 5. - The School reserves the right to maintain and review usage logs of the school IT services including the internet and associated internet-enabled technologies including emails, video calls, video messaging, instant messaging, webinar applications or conferencing applications and email use.
 Auditing and monitoring of the use of school IT services may form part of disciplinary procedures. - The School has in place a process to block categories of internet sites and individual sites if it is deemed appropriate.
-Users must not attempt to bypass security measures or processes.

-- Any personal information sent via email, the Internet and associated services such as video calls, instant messaging or conferencing applications, is covered by Data Protection legislation.
+Users must not attempt to bypass security measures or processes. - Any personal information sent via email, the Internet and associated internet-enabled services is covered by Data Protection legislation.
 All staff are required to handle personal information in accordance with the Data Protection Act 2018 and the UK GDPR. - Emails, including conversations recorded using facilities such as video calls, instant messaging or conferencing applications, are covered by the Freedom of Information (FOI) Act and may be disclosed as part of an FOI request for information, or as part of any legal proceedings.
 Always exercise the same caution on email content, video calls, instant messaging or conferencing applications as you would in more formal correspondence. - Whilst school security provides additional protection and real-time scanning, our security measures cannot guarantee that external communications do not contain malicious content or links.
-Users should follow security guidance at all times. - Consent must be obtained before recordings conversations when using facilities such as video calls, instant messaging or conferencing applications. - The School reserves the right to withdraw Internet access or email use or any access to the School's computer or communications network, if the User is found to be in breach of this policy. - Desktop and document sharing capabilities via facilities such as video calls or conferencing applications, must only be used with colleagues of the School for collaboration purposes.
-If you allow changes to be made to these documents during a desktop sharing session as the 'sharer' of the document, it is your responsibility to ensure that the documentation is used correctly and saved appropriately. - The school requires external suppliers of services to confirm their acceptance of this policy in order to protect the school's network and information assets.
-Any maintenance and support contracts are agreed and signed in accord with the content and spirit of this Policy
+All staff with access to the IT network must take basic cyber security training annually in line with DfE Cyber Security Standards. - Consent from all parties must be obtained before recording conversations when using facilities such as video calls, instant messaging or conferencing applications. - The School reserves the right to withdraw Internet access or email use or any access to the School's computer or communications network, if the User is found to be in breach of this policy. - Desktop and document sharing capabilities via facilities such as video calls or conferencing applications, must only be used with colleagues of the School for collaboration purposes.
+If you allow changes to be made to these documents during a desktop sharing session as the 'sharer' of the document, it is your responsibility to ensure that the documentation is used correctly and saved appropriately.